-To relieve the stress of a car accident in 1996 that almost left her permanently handicapped, Amanda started to paint in oils and acrylics.
-Her art then evolved to also incorporating sand, mortar and gels to create multi-dimensional sculpture effects she also drew upon her Peruvian heritage to create modern sculpted relief paintings of historic symbolisms of her culture which include Corn Gods, Tribal leaders, Mountain Cats and more.
+To relieve the stress and willingness too fine a better way of living life from a car accident in 1996 that almost left her permanently handicapped and struggles daily with pain.
+Amanda started too paint again in oils and acrylics again.
+Her art then evolved to also incorporating textures such as sand, mortar and gels to create multi-dimensional sculpture relief effects she also conjured upon her Peruvian heritage to create modern sculpted relief paintings of historic symbolisms of her culture, which include Peruvian Gods, Tribal leaders, Mountain Cats and more.

-Frank Lloyd Wright is one of Amand's inspiration.
-Inspired by his architecture, and use of mortars and concretes, she has integrated in her work a core structure, which then allows for the creation of two-dimensional design.
-She was also influenced as a child by the artist Salvadore Dali.
+Inspired by Frank Lloyd Wright his architecture, and use of mortars and concretes, she has integrated in her work a core structure, which then allows for the creation of two-dimensional design.
+The artist Salvadore Dali also influenced her as a child.
 In "La persistenda de la memoir", one of her favorite paintings, Dali used a landscape as a foreground present her enlightened state, inner wisdom and emotional clarity.

-Her work has been described as personal, captivating and serene.
-A buyer, who is living with a couple of Ms. Bellino's Buddha paintings in her home finds the eyes and faces of her Buddha's presented, a continual daily reminder of a sense of calm, confidence and continuity that she aspires for in her in own life and home environment of spiritual healing.
+Her work has been described as personal, captivating, meditative, tranquil and serene.
+A buyer, who is living with a couple of Ms. Bellino's Buddha paintings in her home finds the eyes and faces of her Buddha's presented, a continual daily reminder of a sense of calm, confidence and continuity that she aspires for in her in own life and environment.

 The evolution of Amanda Bellino's work is what she has achieved in her own life and what we all hope for in our own lives...is to create a path of peace, diminish the sense of anguish of present day circumstances, and to cultivate a clam and peaceful state of mind.